Washington State is teeming with free dispersed campsites – if you know where to look.

 Almost all of these COE (Corps of Engineers) campgrounds are located along the Lower Columbia River and the Snake River which make them perfect for boating, fishing, and swimming.

-I’ve yet to visit all of these, but the ones I have visited have a large paved or gravel parking area for RVs, vans, and other vehicles to park overnight rather than individual campsites.
+I’ve yet to visit all of these, but the ones I have visited have large paved or gravel parking areas for RVs, vans, and other vehicles to park in overnight rather than individual campsites.
 Most also have large grassy areas for tent campers.

-Know ahead of time that Washington’s COE campgrounds look more like boat launches, day-use parks, or swimming areas rather than campgrounds.
+Know ahead of time that Washington’s COE campgrounds look more like boat launches, day-use parks, or swimming areas instead of campgrounds.

 All of these are first-come, first-served with a 14-day stay limit.
 All have vault toilets – and a handful have flush toilets.
 A few even have hot showers.
 A couple have on-site camp hosts during early spring to early fall.
 I’m not aware of any that offer RV hookups.